 Here is an example of the right armpit being lower than the left armpit.
-By connecting all the swing highs and lows with lines we can see the uptrend, and also the transition to the downtrend (when starting out in trading this is a good exercise to do because it highlights the changing trajectory of the price very well).
+By connecting all the swing highs and lows with lines we can see the uptrend, and also the transition to the downtrend.
+When you are starting out in trading, this is a good exercise to do because it highlights the changing trajectory of the price very well.
 On this type of pattern we have a lot of evidence of a reversal before the pattern completes.
-As the price is moving down toward the completion point the price has already make a lower swing low and lower swing high.
+As the price is moving down toward the completion point the price has already made a lower swing low and lower swing high.
 As we will discuss later, having that knowledge a bit earlier than most other people (who are just focused on the pattern, and not really understanding what is happening while it is forming) will provide better entry points–and that means trades with smaller risk and greater profit potential.

 Figure 2.
 Head and Shoulders on GBP/USD Weekly Chart

 Ways to Trade the Head and Shoulders Pattern

 First, let’s look at the textbook way to trade the head and shoulders pattern.
 While it is viable, it is not my favorite way to take advantage of this type of price movement.